SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/datatypes/datetime-type.md

 ### String toString(String format)

-A variant of `toString()` taking a string with formatting codes.
+A variant of `toString()` that takes a string with formatting codes.
 You can also include white-space and punctuation marks.

 ```crmscript!
 DateTime dt;